averbraeck/opentrafficsim/docs/index.md

 * OpenTrafficSim may be extended, evolved into anything else for any purpose

-### Source code
+## Source code

-The source code for OTS Version 1 is stored in [GitHub opentrafficsim1](https://github.com/averbraeck/opentrafficsim1).<br>
-The source code for OTS Version 2 is stored in [GitHub opentrafficsim2](https://github.com/averbraeck/opentrafficsim2).
+The source code for OTS is stored in [GitHub opentrafficsim](https://github.com/averbraeck/opentrafficsim).

-### Project information

-The project inforrmation and API for all modules of OTS Version 1 is stored in [OTS1 modules](https://opentrafficsim.org/docs/v1/).<br>
+## technical documentation and API

-The project inforrmation and API for all modules of OTS Version 2 is stored in [OTS2 modules](https://opentrafficsim.org/docs/v2/).
+The technical project information and API files for all modules of OTS are stored in [https://opentrafficsim.org/docs/latest](https://opentrafficsim.org/docs/latest).

-### Who are we?
+## Who are we?

 All current contributors work at the Delft University of Technology in the Netherlands.
 We are not picky; if you believe you can contribute to this ambitious project, please contact us.
 The current group of contributors is: